stared/jekyll-blog-pre-2022/_posts/2020/2020-03-02-types-tests-typescript.markdown

 [![](/imgs/2020-03-02-types-tests-typescript/opressive-silence-if-assignment.jpeg)](http://oppressive-silence.com/comic/oh-no-the-robot)

-SOurce: [oppressive-silence.com/comic/oh-no-the-robots](http://oppressive-silence.com/comic/oh-no-the-robots).
+Source: [oppressive-silence.com/comic/oh-no-the-robots](http://oppressive-silence.com/comic/oh-no-the-robots).
 Using [no-cond-assign](https://eslint.org/docs/rules/no-cond-assign) would have saved their lives.

 The standardization is less obvious.
 Personally, I like setting the linter to be as strict as possible, going in line with a controversial piece of wisdom from the Zen of Python: